Local Projects

 Conservation Essay Contest

 The district's essay contest, Writing for Nature, is designed to inspire research, creative expression, and advocacy for natural resource stewardship.
 Open to grades 7 through 12, the contest offers students the opportunity to compete for recognition and cash awards on the county level.
-For more information and details send us an e-mail.
+For more information and details If you are interested in this program please call (816) - 229 -5113 ext 3.

 Conservation Photo Contest

 Picture your students or yourself as a winner in the district's conservation photo contest!
 This event adds a special dimension to environmental studies within and outside the classroom.
 Winning students and teachers can receive recognition, gifts, and/or cash prizes on the county and national levels.
 Entries can be in any of the five categories: conservation, education, trees and plants, wildlife and landscapes.
 Youth and adult entries will be judged separately.
-E-mail us for more information on our photo contest.
+If you are interested in this program please call (816) - 229 -5113 ext 3.

 Fire Prairie Wetland

 An outdoor classroom that offers students and teachers a unique opportunity to experience wetland ecology in action.
 The site, located near Buckner, provides a home for hundreds of wildlife flora and fauna species that thrive in a fresh water marsh environment.
 Many enhancements like an amphitheater, an Eagle Scout project built by Justin Reynolds (photo at left) of Independence, make it an ideal site for outdoor classes.
-For more information please contact us.
+For more information please call our office at (816) - 229 - 5113 Ext 3.

 Conservation Education Training for Teachers

 Our staff conducts teacher training in the areas of soil, water and environmental resource conservation in cooperation with other organizations and agencies.
 Examples include Envirothon training in cooperation with the Missouri Department of Conservation and the Ag and the Environment course offered in Missouri Farm Bureau and the American Royal.
 Some training courses offer graduate credit for participants.
-For more details just send us an e-mail that includes your area of interest.
+For more information please call our office at (816) - 229 - 5113 Ext 3.